getify/You-Dont-Know-JS/scope & closures/ch1.md

 Why does it matter whether we call it LHS or RHS?

-Because these two types of look-ups behave differently in the circumstance where the variable has not yet been declared (is not found in any *Scope*).
+Because these two types of look-ups behave differently in the circumstance where the variable has not yet been declared (is not found in any consulted *Scope*).

 Consider: